 Committed to interdisciplinarity, I collaborate with engineers, and with natural, social and medical scientists on a range of research projects.
-My starting point for many of these projects is the insight that water, land, infrastructure, and social practices (broadly defined, including economic, social and cultural dimensions) are mutually constituted, and are continually transforming through the “socio-hydrological cycle”.
+My starting point for many of these projects is the insight that environmental processes and social practices (broadly defined, including economic, social and cultural dimensions) are mutually constituted.

 I conduct research all over the world; most of my fieldwork has taken place in North America, Latin America, Europe, and south-east Asia (over a dozen countries to date).

-Current research interests include: water infrastructure governance; water security (particularly landscape dimensions); rescaling environmental (and particularly water) governance; the securitization of the environment (particularly at the water-energy-food security nexus); watershed health (and eco-health more generally); emergent forms of environmental governance, particularly in Latin America; sustainability and ecopolitics; Indigenous water governance.
+Water-related research interests include: regulation and impacts of hydraulic fracturing; water-energy nexus; water infrastructure governance; water security (particularly landscape dimensions); rescaling environmental (and particularly water) governance; watershed health (and eco-health more generally); Indigenous water governance.